-When approaching these magnificent structures for the first time, Shawn and I took the traditional approach – on foot.
+When we set out to see Meteora’s magnificent monasteries for the first time, Shawn and I took the traditional approach – on foot.
 As we began our journey, we met a few creatures, including a tortoise and a viper snake.
-Eventually, we glimpsed a few of the majestic monasteries above us.
-Soon, the evening hours approached.
-Since we were uncertain which path to take, we decided to turn back.
+Eventually, we spotted a few of the monasteries holding court high above us.
+We wanted to continue exploring, but we were uncertain which path to take.
+Since the evening hours were quickly approaching, we decided to turn back.

-The next day, George, our energetic tour guide from Visit Meteora, led the way and took us off the beaten path as only a local can do.
-During an overcast morning, we passed a colorful cluster of wooden beehives, a shepherd and his flock, and a small prayer shrine.
+The next day, we met George, our energetic tour guide from Visit Meteora.
+It was an overcast morning, but George led the way and took us off the beaten path as only a local can do.
+Together, we passed a colorful cluster of wooden beehives, a shepherd and his flock, and a small prayer shrine.

 Soon, the clouds burned off.
 This change in weather exposed aquamarine skies, patchwork quilt-like tracts of land, and snow-capped mountains.
-We wandered away from the rock formations a bit, into a landscape filled with an abundance of wildflowers, a shag-like carpet of moss, and mushrooms.
-Tank-like beetles, mammoth wasps, alien-faced grasshoppers, geckos, and industrious ants also made their presence known.
+Eventually, we wandered away from the rock formations a bit.
+Here, the landscape was filled with an abundance of wildflowers, a shag-like carpet of moss, and mushrooms.
+We encountered geckos, as well as a parade of insects.
+Included in that bug procession were everything from tank-like beetles and mammoth wasps to alien-faced grasshoppers and industrious ants.

 As we wound underneath an oak tree’s branches, we spotted a monastery that most visitors to Meteora never see – the Ypapanti Monastery.
 It doesn’t sit atop rock formations.
 Instead, it appears to be clinging to the side of one.
 George explained that the Ypapanti Monastery is one of several monasteries that is no longer active.
-It is currently closed to the public.
+It’s currently closed to the public.

 Hiking a bit farther, we approached an odd landscape.
 It took a bit of time until we realized that we were actually now walking on top of some rock formations.
-Sections of the mountain were smooth, whereas other parts were carpeted with straw-colored grass.
+Sections of the rocky tops were smooth, whereas other parts were carpeted with straw-colored grass.
 George stopped to add a rock to a cairn or makeshift tower, a custom that we’d later see practiced on hiking trails elsewhere in the country.